Drafted: ROUND: 7 - Pick Number: 229 (BAL)

-Draft Profile: BioAndrew Vorhees from Kingsburg High School was rated a 4-star recruit by ESPN and handed a 3-star grade by 247 Sports.
+Draft Profile: BioAndrew Vorhees from Kingsburg High School was rated a 4-star recruit by ESPN and handed a 3-star grade by 247 Sports after playing both offensive and defensive tackle.
 Following high school, Vorhees opted to join USC.

 In 2018 as a freshman Vorhees saw action in 12 games and played a total of 681 snaps for the Trojans.
 He allowed 11 QB hurries, no QB hits, and 4 sacks while playing at right guard.

-As a sophomore in 2019 he played in just 2 games and a total of 56 snaps.
-He conceded no QB hurries, no QB hits, and no sacks while playing at right guard.
+As a sophomore in 2019 he played in just 2 games and a total of 56 snaps while playing at right guard.

 In 2020 as a junior Vorhees saw action in 5 games and totaled 415 snaps.
 He gave up an impressive 7 QB hurries, 2 QB hits, and one sack while playing at left guard.

 In 2021 as a senior Vorhees saw action in 12 games and played a total of 902 snaps for the Trojans.
 He allowed 11 QB hurries, 2 QB hits, and one sack while playing the majority of his snaps at left guard, and the rest at left tackle.

 In 2022 as a fifth year senior Vorhees saw action in 11 games and played a total of 720 snaps for the Trojans.
 He allowed 12 QB hurries, one QB hit, and 2 sacks while playing at left guard.

 - 2022 named to the AP and PFF All-America First Teams

 - 2021 All-Pac-12 honorable mention